sajibhn/saj-arc/README.md

 # Saj Arc - An Architecture Webiste

+An architecture agency website that describes their agency and showcases their recent architectural projects. <br>
-I have designed and developed this website using React JS and Sass.
-To create this project, I have taken inspiration from various themes and templates.
+I have used React JS and Sass to build this website and deploy it to Netlify.

 ## Links